jarmokivekas/tuamk-thesis/doc/overview.md

-The bulk of work in this thesis is the implementation of a radio spectrum monitoring system consisting of a commercial software defined peripheral and a Linux laptop with custom applicaiton logic, post-processing and data vizualizaiton scripts.
+The bulk of work in this thesis is the implementation of a radio spectrum monitoring system consisting of a commercial software defined peripheral and a Linux laptop with custom application logic, post-processing and data visualization scripts.

 # Background